kimutai-codes/blog/posts/notes-on-ernest-wamboyes-talk-on-sexual-purity.md

 ---
-title: Looking at the pursuit of sexual purity from a new angle
+title: Looking at the pursuit of sexual purity from different angle
-description: A talk by Ernest Wamboye.Equipping the a generation with knowledge to live sexually pure lives
+description: Take away from Ernest Wamboye's talk on sexual purity
 tags:
   - Christ
   - Healing